uber/peloton/tests/failure/README.md

 Usage
 -----
-* Testing against pcluster
+* Testing against minicluster
  1. Build a local docker image for Peloton IMAGE=uber/peloton make docker
- 2. Setup pcluster and execute the tests
+ 2. Setup minicluster and execute the tests
-    $PELOTON_HOME/tests/run-failure-tests.sh pcluster
+    $PELOTON_HOME/tests/run-failure-tests.sh minicluster
- 3. If all tests pass, the created pcluster will be cleaned up.
+ 3. If all tests pass, the created minicluster will be cleaned up.

 * Testing against vcluster
   1. Ensure environment variable GOPATH is set and $GOPATH/bin is in your PATH